shacharlevy1991/agentune/docs/development/design.md

 1. **Data Models** (`models.py`)
    - `Message`: Single chat message (customer/agent roles)
-   - `Conversation`: Complete chat session with messages
+   - `Conversation`: Complete chat session with messages and optional outcome
-   - `Outcome`: Chat outcome (e.g., resolved, escalated)
+   - `Outcome`: Optional string-based conversation outcome (e.g., "resolved", "escalated", "sale_completed").
+Can be provided by user or extracted from chat content.
+User will provide a dictionary between and outcome and description.
+When not provided, we can potentially learn about the exsiting outcomes from chats.
+   - `Customer Satisfaction`: Optional integer (1-10 scale) representing customer satisfaction for the conversation.
+Future support for other formats (e.g., categories, NPS, etc.) is planned.
+If not supplied, we can try to evaluate it automatically.

 2. **Main components**
    - Customer